Black Walnut Dining Table

 November - June, 2020

-The actual need for a dining room table was my excuse to kick this project off.
-There were a handful of firsts - my first slab work, my first welding project, and my first inlay.
-Set to a comfortable standing height, this table can be used as a standing table or paired with barstools for sitting - perfect for both dinners and parties.
-The black power coated steel legs complement the classic oil finished black walnut top for a modern look.
-The big controversy for this project was epoxy or no epoxy...more on that in the technical details.
+The actual need for a dining room table was the perfect excuse to kick off this project.
+It featured several firsts for me - my first slab work, my first welding project, and my first inlay.
+Designed at a comfortable standing height, this table can function as a standing table or be paired with barstools for seating, making it ideal for both dinners and parties.
+The black powder coated steel legs complement the classic oil finished black walnut top for a modern look.
+The big controversy for this project was epoxy or no epoxy...more details on that in the technical section.

 A shoutout to Peter Verdone for assisting with the design review and fabrication of the legs.

-I also have to give alot of credit to Cam from Blacktail Studio as the majority of my learning came from his channel.
+I also owe a lot of credit to Cam from Blacktail Studio as the majority of my learning came from his YouTube channel.

 Technical Details